tinayang3024/ECE1724F1-Team-Project/README.md

 ## User's (or Developer’s) Guide

 ### User's Guide

+Users can perform the following operations through the frontend interface.
+Please follow the set up instructions in Reproducibility Guide section below to run both the server and client components.
+Ensure server is running before running clients to start the tool.
 - Create a new user / view existing user information
 - Create a new account / update existing account name or limit
 - Log a new transaction record / updating existing transaction information